List of Polish gminas: History of municipalities

-That year, a large overhaul of local administration has been made.
+That year, a large overhaul of local administration was made.
 While the administrative divisions remained three-tier, gminas were substituted with almost 8,800 gromady, osiedla, and towns.
-The largest change, however, was that the local administrative units were stripped of their self-governing functions, were not legal entities on their own and instead became the executors of the will of higher administrative organs and, in practice, also of local party organs.
+The largest change, however, was that the local administrative units were stripped of their self-government and instead simply executed the will of higher administrative organs and, in practice, also of local party organs.

-Over time, over half of these gromadas were merged into larger entities, until the larger gminas were reinstated in 1973, getting the number of municipalities at just 3,201.
+Over time, over half of the gromadas were merged into larger entities, until the larger gminas were reinstated in 1973, decreasing the number of municipalities to 3,201.
 Further reductions brought the number down to below 2,900 by 1977.
-In the meanwhile, Poland abolished counties completely and introduced a new, two-tier administrative division, with 49 smaller voivodeships and gminas.
-Ostensibly the reforms of 1973 and 1975 were made in order to guide Poland through an accelerated period of growth, however, the real intent seemed to be the fear of what the government in Warsaw and party organs saw as excessive decentralisation.
-As a result, Poland became a country with local units possessing no degrees of self-government whatsoever.
+Meanwhile, Poland abolished counties completely and introduced a new, two-tier administrative division system, with 49 smaller voivodeships and gminas.
+Ostensibly, the reforms of 1973 and 1975 were made in order to guide Poland through an accelerated period of growth; however, the real intent seemed to be an attempt to address what the government in Warsaw and party organs saw as excessive decentralisation.
+As a result, Poland's local units lost all degrees of self-government.

-This was an immediate concern with the fall of Communism, and in 1990, gminas were handed over powers of self-government and gained some autonomy.
-Quickly though, over 500 towns that previously had been separate municipalities were merged into urban-rural gminas; that made the number close to what is in 2021.
-The last major change happened with the return to three-tier administrative division in 1999, when counties were returned and some of the largest cities became city with powiat rights.
-Since then, the vast majority of changes was made with the Council of Ministry granting city rights to smaller settlements that previously lost their city rights, even as small as 330 inhabitants.
+This was an immediate concern with the fall of communism, and in 1990, gminas were regranted some rights of self-government and autonomy.
+Quickly, though, over 500 towns that previously had been separate municipalities were merged into urban-rural gminas.
+The last major change happened with the return to the three-tier administrative division in 1999, when some county mergers were reversed and some of the largest cities became city with powiat rights.
+Since then, the vast majority of changes have been made with the Council of Ministry granting city-rights to smaller settlements that had previously lost theirs, even for settlements as small as 330 inhabitants.

 As of 1 January 2021, the number of gminas according to its type is the following: